 We have elected to adopt the Quoted Companies Alliance Corporate Governance Code (‘the QCA Code’) which we believe has been constructed in a simple, practical and effective style and that meaningful compliance with its ten main principles should provide shareholders with confidence in how the Company operates.

-As a consequence of this appointment, the total NED appointments is in line with Principle 6 of the QCA Code.
+With a total of three NED appointments, the Group has an appropriate balance between Executive and Independent Non-Executive Directors and is in line with Principle 6 of the QCA Code.

 The Board recognises that sustainability of the Group is key to its long-term success.
-As such, 2023/24 saw a continued focus on strengthening our approach to how we govern sustainability (further details can be found on pages 27 and 28 of our Annual Report and Accounts 2024).
+As such, 2024/25 saw a continued focus on strengthening our approach to how we govern sustainability (further details can be found on pages 26 and 27 of our Annual Report and Accounts 2025).

 The Board acknowledges that a prerequisite of a strong corporate governance framework is a healthy corporate culture.
-The Group has focused on instilling a uniformed corporate culture across the Group throughout 2023/24 predicated upon ethical values, integrity and transparency.
+The Group continues to focus on instilling a uniformed corporate culture across the Group throughout 2024/25 predicated upon ethical values, integrity and transparency.

-For our strategy and business model to succeed in creating sustainable value in the long term, and to enable the mitigation of our principal risks and uncertainties, positive relationships with the Group’s various stakeholders must be cultivated.
+For our strategy and business model to succeed in creating sustainable value in the long term, and to enable the mitigation of our principal risks and uncertainties (as detailed on pages 22 to 25 of our Annual Report and Accounts 2025), positive relationships with the Group’s various stakeholders must be cultivated.
 This will only be achieved through integrity and transparency.
-The Board monitors the Group’s culture through engagement with the Group’s stakeholders (further details on how we engage can be found on pages 44 to 46 of our Annual Report and Accounts 2024), the regular review of the Group’s consolidated risk register and any changes to the principal risks and uncertainties, and externally facilitated employee and customer surveys which allow us both to engage and identify areas of focus.
+The Board monitors the Group’s culture through engagement with the Group’s stakeholders (further details on how we engage can be found on pages 42 to 44 of our Annual Report and Accounts 2025), the regular review of the Group’s consolidated risk register and any changes to the principal risks and uncertainties and externally facilitated employee and customer surveys which allow us both to engage and identify areas of focus.

 In order to promote a healthy corporate culture, the Group operates a whistleblowing policy which allows concerns regarding unethical or unsafe behaviours to be raised in confidence and promptly investigated.
+This policy was refreshed in 2024/5.
+During the year, a conflict of interest in relation to a commercial arrangement in the Food business was uncovered and thoroughly investigated by an independent accountancy firm.
+As a consequence, significant changes to the operating model of the Food business were made and the controls framework across the whole Group was strengthened.
 To ensure ethical values and behaviours are recognised and respected, the Group has a suite of policies in place covering areas such as anti-corruption and bribery, equal opportunities, prevention of the facilitation of tax evasion and modern slavery.
-As a result, the Board is satisfied at this time that an ethical culture exists within the Group.
+The Board is now satisfied that an improved ethical culture exists within the Group.

 Our strategy

-The Group’s strategy is to consolidate and optimise its operations to deliver long-term sustainable value for its shareholders and stakeholders.
-This is achieved by the implementation of the Group’s acquisition strategy, focused on the consolidation of the highly fragmented fuel market, and investing in the Group’s people, businesses and product development to create innovative products and services.
+The Group’s strategy is to grow organically and through acquisitions to deliver long-term sustainable value for its shareholders and stakeholders.
+This is achieved by the implementation of the Group’s acquisition strategy, focused on the consolidation of the highly fragmented fuel market (further details can be found on pages 14 and 15 of our Annual Report and Accounts 2025), and investing in the Group’s people, businesses and technology to create innovative services.

 Effective risk management and internal control